sx-aurora-dev/llvm-project/llvm/docs/VE/README_MORE.rst

 RPM package contents
 ====================

-We will release an RPM package of LLVM for VE soon.
+We are releasing an RPM package of LLVM for VE.
 It contains following pre-compiled programs and libraries.

  - clang (C compiler)